-Today, we’re all excitedly learning about the health benefits of cinnamon.
+We’re learning about the health benefits of cinnamon and it’s exciting.
 Once you learn about the special qualities of this mighty spice, you’ll be eager to use it more frequently while spreading the good news to loved ones as well.

 It’s particularly interesting that the effects of the cinnamon lasted for 20 days following the end of the study, leading to speculation that you don’t have to eat cinnamon every day to enjoy its benefits.
 The cinnamon you eat today—and perhaps other spices and certainly many foods—are affecting your health in the future.